Declan Glass: Dundee United

 Glass signed professionally for Dundee United prior to the 2017–18 season.
 He made his first team debut as a last-minute substitute in a 2–0 Scottish Championship win at Dumbarton in October 2017.

 Glass was loaned to League One team Airdrieonians in January 2019.
 In July 2019 he went on loan again, joining Cove Rangers in League Two until the following January.
 Glass joined Scottish League One side Partick Thistle in a loan deal on 24 September 2020.
 This deal was scheduled to last for the rest of the 2019/20 season, but was curtailed after Glass suffered a knee injury.

 Glass was loaned to Kilmarnock in February 2022.

 On 29 July 2022, Glass signed for League of Ireland Premier Division club Derry City on a year long loan.
 He made his debut for the club the following day, scoring a first half hat-trick in a 7–0 win over non-league side Oliver Bond Celtic in an FAI Cup first round tie.

 On 6 January 2023, Glass rejoined Cove Rangers, now two divisions higher in the Scottish Championship, until the end of the season.

+On 19 June 2024, he returned to Cove Rangers signing a permanent deal.